 Vice President – David Budd

 David Budd is the third child of William and Nancy Budd.
-He received a BA in Professional Photography from The Brooks Institute of Photography in Santa Barbara, CA. He is a commercial photographer living in Colorado.
-An avid skier and bicyclist like his father, he is married to Elizabeth, has one canine child, Hubbell, and one feline child, Willow.
+He received a B.A. in Professional Photography from The Brooks Institute of Photography in Santa Barbara, CA. He is a commercial photographer living in Colorado.
+An avid skier and bicyclist like his father, he is married to Elizabeth, has two canine children, Hubbell and Oxford, and one feline child, Willow.

 Secretary – Mary Logan